Thermage Doesn't Work? A Doctor's Real Truth

 A. Thermage uses radiofrequency (RF),

-while Ulthera uses ultrasound (HIFU).
+and Ulthera uses ultrasound (HIFU).

-Ulthera reaches deeper layers (SMAS, the fascial layer),
+Ulthera reaches deeper layers (SMAS, fascia layer),

 Q3.
 Thermage,